-The Spring City School was built following the transition from Mormon Church supported schools to public education.
-This building is one of the outstanding examples of public school architecture in Utah.
-It is one of only three remaining public buildings in Spring City.
+The Spring City School was built following the transition from The Church of Jesus Christ of Latter-day Saints supported schools to public education.
+This building is one of the outstanding examples of public-school architecture in Utah.
+It is one of only a few remaining public buildings in Spring City.
 The building is rectangular with a hipped roof.
 Steeped gables on the side facades balance the steeped parapet of the front façade.
 The most prominent architectural elements are the pattern brick details around the door and window openings at the cornices.
-The roof for the projecting, round arch entrance canopy with recessed doors makes a second floor balcony, with the door to the balcony also recessed behind a segmental brick arch.
+The roof for the projecting, round arch entrance canopy with recessed doors makes a second-floor balcony, with the door to the balcony also recessed behind a segmental brick arch.
 Round arch windows in the steeped parapet break the eave line on either side of the entrance bay.
-A small bell tower, framed by two corbelled and patterned brick chimneys, tops the façade. \\\\\ Reddick Allred House 115 South 100 East Construction date: early 1870's
+A small bell tower, framed by two corbelled and patterned brick chimneys, tops the façade.
+Forty years of restoration efforts were completed, and the building dedicated in 2017.
+The Old School building and surrounding structures house the city offices, museum, and public areas for town activities.
+Reddick Newton Allred House 2 115 South 100 East Construction date: early 1870's

 This stone dwelling is an outstanding example of an early Spring City architectural style, very characteristic of the period.
 The style is known as classic Greek revival Vernacular.
 It is easily identified by the symmetry of the façade.
 This particular example is known as a five bay dwelling composed of a door with two windows on either side, evenly spaced.
 The inset paneled front door faces west and would only have been used for the most formal occasions, such as a funeral.
 The house is constructed of local, delicately colored, oolite limestone.
 The beautifully cut stones are put together without mortar.
 Jens "Rock" Sorensen was hired to build the house.
 He used no scaffolding; instead, he placed the cut stones on his shoulder and climbed a latter.
 The north porch is one of the few remaining examples of "notched" porches common to pioneer homes of this era.
 At the time the home was built there was a matching notched porch on the south side, another example of the importance of symmetry.
 The house was built by a prominent pioneer, Reddick N. Allred, son of Isaac Allred, nephew of James.
 Reddick Allred's role in saving the Martin Handcart Company and its involvement in the Black Hawk War is well documented.
 The home was authentically restored in 1996 by a great niece of Reddick Allred, Sara Allred Watson.

-Freeman Allred House 121 East Center Construction date: early 1912
+3. Freeman Allred House Construction date: early 1912

 This house is historically significant because it is an outstanding example of early 20th century architecture in Spring City.
 It is one of the most distinctive pattern dwellings in town.
 Freeman Allred was a surveyor who claimed that Spring City was not laid out to true compass points.
 Consequently, Allred built his house to face what he believed to be true compass directions.
 While this local legend might be apocryphal; this is indeed the only early house in Spring City, which sits diagonally on the lot.
 Freeman Allred's house replaced an earlier log house owned by Matilda Park Allred.

 In 1870 the deed went to Issac Allred.
 He kept the house through the 1890's.
 Freeman Allred bought it in 1900 for \$88.
-In 1911 he sold it to Elenora Allred for no money.
-Bishop's Storehouse and Tithing Yard 95 East Center Construction Date: 1905
+In 1911 he sold it to Elenora Allred, his wife, for no money.
+The home was owned by the J. Frank Hansen family for many years.
+Bishop's Storehouse and Tithing Yard95 East Center Construction Date: 1905